 This strategy establishes a compromise solution between the resource-oriented binary encoding and the flat coefficients of the unary approach.
-The bounded-coefficient technique also shares this kind of reasoning~\cite{karimi2019practical}.
+The bounded-coefficient technique also shares this kind of reasoning~(\cite{karimi2019practical}).

-The Fixtars Amplify framework presents a similar proposal, but with a slightly different formulation~\cite{fixstars}.
-To our knowledge, the two encoding schemes were developed independently and there is no other presentation of an analogous method in the literature.
+The Fixtars Amplify framework presents a similar proposal but with a slightly different formulation~(\cite{fixstars}).
+To our knowledge, the two encoding schemes were developed independently, and no other presentation of an analogous method is found in the literature.